DRWang3/TREES-workshop-2019/README.md

 # TREES workshop 2019
 -------------
-Documents used for the TREES workshop held at University of Wyoming in September 2019

 This repository contains documents used for a workshop held at the University of Wyoming in September 2019 on the biophysical process-based model, **Terrestrial Regional Ecosystem Exchange Simulator (TREES)**.